-- The College's E-Praise merits system allows all academic teachers to reward pupils for their endeavours in contributing to the three pillars of Myddelton College: Resilience, Scholarship and Fellowship. - Pupils who make consistent or widespread contributions to the college community would receive merits from their teacher, form tutor, Head of Faculty or Head of House as appropriate. - Merits are awarded at Level 1.
-2. 3 or 4 depending on the breadth of the impact of their behaviour. - Outstanding achievement in examinations is recognised with a special award from a member of staff in the form of a postcard home in addition to merits. - Positive contributions to any of the three pillars of Myddelton College that have an impact on the wider community beyond the school will receive Level 4 rewards. - Housemasters will also draw attention to examples of achievement, contribution to boarding life and good conduct in their regular House meetings and appropriate rewards will be added on E-praise.
+- The College's Engage 'praise points system allows all academic teachers to reward pupils for their endeavours in contributing to the three pillars of Myddelton College; Resilience, Scholarship and Fellowship. - Pupils who make consistent or widespread contributions to the college community would receive praise points from their teacher, form tutor, Head of Faculty or Head of Year as appropriate. - Praise points are awarded depending on the breadth of the impact of their behaviour. - Outstanding achievement in examinations is recognised with a special award from a member of staff in the form of a postcard home in addition to praise points. - Positive contributions to any of the three pillars of Myddelton College that have an impact on the wider community beyond the school will receive a Praise point. - House Parents will also draw attention to examples of achievement, contribution to boarding life and good conduct in their regular Year meetings and appropriate rewards will be added on Engage.

-Form tutors and Heads of House are in regular contact with parents and communicate 'good news' both formally and informally.
-In addition to this, the Headmaster recognises particular achievements with Headmaster Commendations and Special Mentions in his assemblies and on College social media, and in weekly newsletters.
+Form tutors and Heads of Year are in regular contact with parents and communicate 'good news' both formally and informally.
+In addition to this, the Headteacher recognises particular achievements with Headteacher Commendations and Special Mentions in assemblies and on College social media.

-Preparatory School also follow this criteria, but also have independent celebration assemblies and Stars of the Week, which feature in the weekly Newsletters.
+Preparatory School also follow this criteria, but also have independent celebration assemblies and Stars of the Week, which feature on the website.